ORDER YOUR BIRTH CERTIFICATE ONLINE

 If you need to get an official copy of your Illinois birth certificate, the easiest way to do so is by following our personalized instructions:

-Having a certified copy of your birth certificate issued by the State of Illinois usually takes 5-7 business days.
+Having a certified copy of your birth certificate issued by the State of Illinois usually takes up to 12 weeks.

 However, if you urgently need a legally-valid IL birth certificate, you may mail in your birth certificate application package following our personalized instructions.